Thomaswang0822/RayTracingGems2/README.md

 ChameleonRT only supports per-OBJ group/mesh materials, OBJ files using per-face materials can be reexported from Blender with the "Material Groups" option enabled.

-To build with PBRT file support set the CMake option `CHAMELEONRT_PBRT_SUPPORT=ON` and pass `-DpbrtParser_DIR=<path>` with `<path>` pointing to the CMake export files for your build of [Ingo Wald's pbrt-parser](https://github.com/ingowald/pbrt-parser).
+To build with PBRT file support set the CMake option `PBRT_SUPPORT=ON` and pass `-DpbrtParser_DIR=<path>` with `<path>` pointing to the CMake export files for your build of [Ingo Wald's pbrt-parser](https://github.com/ingowald/pbrt-parser).